robertorcosta/azure-docs.pt-br/includes/virtual-machines-ag-listener-configure.md

     1. Disable NetBIOS for this address and click **OK**.
 Repeat this step for each IP resource if your solution spans multiple Azure VNets.
     ------------------------->

-1. <a name = "dependencyGroup"></a>Torne o recurso de grupo de disponibilidade do SQL Server dependente do ponto de acesso para cliente.
+1. <a name = "dependencyGroup"></a>Torne o recurso do grupo de disponibilidade do SQL Server dependente do ponto de acesso ao cliente.

     a.
 No Gerenciador de Cluster de Failover, clique em **Funções** e em seu grupo de disponibilidade.